eusebiedev/Backyard-Gleaners/README.md

 ### By Eusebie Siebenberg

+Currently in the process of migrating this application to React and Next.js!
+Stay tuned!

 Hosted live on Render, compatible with mobile devices: [Backyard Gleaners](https://backyard-gleaners.onrender.com/)

 - Render's free service has server downtime.
 So the site may take a few extra seconds to load!
 I appreciate the patience.